jengelhart0/csci3081_flashphoto/README.md

 The main target must be named exactly "BrushWork" and be built in a "bin/" directory within your project root

-## Invocation rules
-Your BrushWork executable must not take any arguments, and be invoked exactly as
-follows:

-    bin/BrushWork

 When run as described above, the build process must produce an executable called BrushWork in the bin/ directory.